 There is evil and I am David.
 Or so the game says.
 But what am I really, and more importantly, why am I trapped in this abstract world, forced to enter one area after the next, fighting off monstrosities?
 At least I have my trusty slingshot at the ready, which – with a bit of practice – should help me take down any foe in need of a good whoopin’!

 A fierce challenge awaits those who decide to brave the battlegrounds of this particular title, as even though the slingshot is mightier than the sword here, proving victorious is still anything but easy.
 You’ll have to dodge all kinds of crazy while flinging, well, whatever ammunition David utilizes, at massive foes, in order to almost literally cut them down to size.
 Hit by hit, their size will grow ever smaller, although in some cases, this does also make them more vicious.
 Oh boy.

 Assaulting an enemy is done by clicking anywhere near David and holding down the left mouse button, which also triggers a semi-brief state of slow-motion, to then move the ‘cursor’ in whichever direction to aim, and… fire!
 It may sound simple, but there’s a fair amount of depth to it, as each stage presents a different foe; a different challenge, if you will.

 Some are shielded while other will return fire, and there are even those who almost feel like a game of hide and seek.
-On top of that, certain levels has you navigating a maze while either blasting obstacles to clear a path or avoiding some rather heavy rain, to highlight but a few potential scenarios Never a dull moment, that’s for sure.
+On top of that, certain levels have you navigating a maze while either blasting obstacles to clear a path or avoiding some rather heavy rain, to highlight but a few potential scenarios Never a dull moment, that’s for sure.